sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Munsaf/ Munsif were the Judge,  Munshi were the secretary of a Noble, and Havaldar and Subedar was a rank in Army.

  **Chawla** were the dealer of Chwal/Rice and **Doshi** from Persian /dush/‘shoulder’, denoting a hawker selling cloth (because the cloth was carried over the shoulder).
+Saini is said to have a lineage of the  Yaduvanshi Rajputs of Mathura .
+However, it was also a title to suggest Head of army.

 Razdan came from Persian word “Raz,” meaning “secret” with the suffix “Dan,” meaning “keeper.”